Thank you for your interest in the Old Catholic Churches International.

 - Complete the Darkness to Light Stewards Plus program.
 You can find it at http://www.d2l.org/education/stewards-of-children/online/.
 It cost $25.00.
 Please send the certificate of completion to Bishop Godsey at firstname.lastname@example.org.
 (Required)

-- The Candidate goes through a six (6) month discernment process during which they work with us.
+- Upon completion of the above paperwork, the Candidate will enter a six (6) month discernment process during which they work with us.
 This is to make sure they are a good fit for the OCCI and that they feel the OCCI is a good fit for them.
+A mentor will be assigned to the candidate and routine conversations with the candidate will begin.
+Failing to meet with your mentor (in-person, by phone or by Skype) will end your process here.

-- Evaluation and recommendation of the candidate by the Commission on Ordained Ministry who then makes a recommendation to the Diocesan bishop or Presiding Bishop.
-For Bishops applying: A Bishop’s Application is then sent to the College of Bishops and Vicars to be reviewed and voted on.
+A Bishop’s Application is sent to the College of Bishops and Vicars to be reviewed and voted on.
 If they accept, the Bishops is accepted.

-- Diocesan bishop then accepts or rejects the candidate.
+- The Diocesan bishop will either accept or reject the candidate.
 (Note: This acceptance is provisional only.
-The Diocesan bishop reserves the right to dismiss any candidate from the program for a canonical reason.)
+The Diocesan bishop reserves the right to dismiss any candidate from the program for a canonical reason at any time.)

 We take the process of accepting new clergy into our church seriously.
-As such, we require a lot to prove that one is worthy and that we will be a compatible match for that cleric.
+As such, we require a lot to prove that one is committed to the call and that they will be a compatible match for our church.
 We are here to help you along your journey, but it will not be an overnight process.